 Dr. Norris is currently advocating to make that happen in California, too—but for the time being, the laws haven’t quite caught up with the desires and needs of the people who live here.
 As such, this is a cash-based practice.
 If you have a PPO plan that offers out-of-network benefits, or another plan that allows for reimbursement, we will provide you with a “superbill” to submit to your insurance company.
 Our office has all the necessary forms (see below).

 If you have a HSA (health savings account) and/or FSA (flex spending account) you can use this to pay for your visit and supplements.

 Cancellation policy: We require a 24-hour notice to cancel your appointment.
-Appointments cancelled less than 24 hours will be assessed a late cancel fee.
+Appointments cancelled less than 24 hours will be assessed a late cancel fee of $50.
 Personal emergencies will be given reasonable courtesy consideration.

 On-time policy: Appointment length will not be extended due to late arrival.
 Please arrive 20-25 minutes prior to your first appointment to fill out these intake forms in the office.
 This enables us to maximize your time with the doctor.

 Financial policy: Payments are expected upon receipt of professional services and natural pharmacy items.
 Payments can be made by Visa, MasterCard, Discover, cash, or check.

 Policies are subject to the good graces of Paracelsus.
 We reserve the right to bend, break, or ignore them as we see fit.